Yang Family Tai Chi Classes

 Traditional Yang Family Tai Chi Chuan classes are taught by Chris Wilson.
-He is a member of the Yang Family Association, and certified Yang Family Tai Chi Chuan International Associate Instructor.
+He is a member of the Yang Family Association, and a Certified International Yang Family Tai Chi Chuan Instructor.

 Every effort will be made to accommodate those interested in studying Tai Chi Classes.
 If the times and locations do not work for you or your organization please send an email to: chris@todaystaichi.com Private instruction can be arranged at a mutually agreed location or online.